"Engineering life is not like engineering concrete or silicon" (Herbert Sauro, Nature, 8th May 2014, p.157).

 So what is meant by engineering, and what would it mean to engineer biology?
 The project aims to provide insights into the engineering imagination, how it is applied to living things, and how it is challenged and expanded in interdisciplinary interactions.

-We will carry out novel social scientific research by collecting a rich body of empirical data across three continents.
-This will involve semi-structured qualitative interviews and ethnographic research in synthetic biology laboratories that are attempting to make biology easier to engineer.
+We are tackling these issues by collecting empirical data across three continents.
+This involves semi-structured qualitative interviews and ethnographic research in synthetic biology laboratories that are attempting to make biology easier to engineer.

-We will simultaneously address the interdisciplinary entanglements that arise in all these contexts, which involve scientists, engineers, social scientists, philosophers, lawyers and sometimes even artists and designers.
-We will also run four experimental interdisciplinary workshops, where we will explore the possibility of producing new knowledge together, across disciplinary divides.
+We are simultaneously addressing the interdisciplinary entanglements that arise in all these contexts, which involve scientists, engineers, social scientists, philosophers, lawyers and sometimes even artists and designers.
+We are also running a series of experimental interdisciplinary workshops, where we are exploring the possibility of producing new knowledge together, across disciplinary divides.